mamun2519/workshop/react-design-patterns/readme.md

 - UI Components handle rendering.
 - Logic Components handle data-fetching, state management, or API interactions.
 - Routing, State, and Business Logic are kept modular to improve maintainability.

+## Single Responsibility Pattern (SRP):

+The Single Responsibility Principle (SRP) states that a component should have one reason to change—it should do one thing well.

+In React, this means:

+UI components should only handle rendering
+Logic components should manage state and data fetching Reusable utilities should handle specific tasks (e.g., formatting, API calls)